gut-space/svarog-ctl/README.md

 2 44427  51.6376 177.8799 0003618 359.5888  93.1405 15.68562202115256
 ```

-Gdansk's is 53.35N 18.53E.
+Gdansk is located at 53.35N 18.53E.
 We can use the following command to order the svarog_ctl
 to follow the next pass after 18:44 on July 14th:

 ```shell